darrelljr00/ProFieldManager/replit.md

 - **Stripe**: For subscription billing and payment processing.
 - **Twilio**: For SMS messaging.
 - **SendGrid**: For email notifications.
+- **OpenAI**: For receipt OCR (Optical Character Recognition) using GPT-5 Vision API to automatically extract data from receipt images.
 - **Google Maps API**: For address geocoding, directions, and map visualization.
 - **DocuSign**: For electronic signature integration.
 - **Cloudinary**: For cloud-based image and file storage, optimization, and delivery.